-Preparing For Field Placement
+Preparing For Field Education

-OVERVIEW OF FIELD PLACEMENT PROCESS
+OVERVIEW OF THE FIELD PLACEMENT PROCESS

 An email notification from the Field Education Office will be sent to you to begin your placement process.
 You will be given access to the Field database and a due date to complete your Field Placement Application.
 This will occur at different times of the year, depending on your rank (BSSW, MSWI, MSWII, or ASAP) and admission status.
 In general, you can expect to receive communication at least one semester prior to the beginning of your placement.
 Timely submission of your Field Placement Application is required.
 Please note, students completing their placement outside of Ohio should review the following information regarding their placement process found here.